 Birthing New Life

-The first son, Selorm, was welcome by the family.
+The first son, Selorm, was welcomed by the family.
 The grandmothers doted on him and loved him.
 Eli and Afi were happy together.

 The Ending of His Only Wife

-With reliable help in the boutique and Selorm’s old enough to be left with Afi’s mother, Eli and Afi planned to go to to Paris for a week.
+With reliable help in the boutique and Selorm being old enough to be left with Afi’s mother, Eli and Afi planned to go to Paris for a week.
 Afi looked forward to going to Paris to visit all the sites and get boutique ideas for her store.
 She planned to propose to him for a recognized church wedding as well.

 Shaking Everything Up